Accidental occupant insurance: what exactly does it entail?

 Accidental occupant insurance is an additional insurance you can take out with a car insurance policy.
 With accident passenger insurance, not only are you yourself, but any passengers are also insured.
 Suppose you are traveling with a passenger and suffer a serious accident.
 If one of you becomes permanently disabled or perhaps even dies, accident passenger insurance pays a fixed amount to the injured party or next of kin.
 You agree on the amount of this sum when you take out the insurance.

-You hope never to need it, but it may be wise to take out accident insurance.
-If something happens to you or a passenger, you can be sure that you will be compensated immediately.
-You do not have to wait long, because with this insurance it is not important who is responsible for the accident.
+Of course, you hope never to need it, but it may be wise to purchase accident passenger insurance.
+Suppose something happens to you or a passenger, you can be sure that you will be compensated immediately.
+You won't have to wait long, because with this insurance it doesn't matter who is liable for the accident.
 Even in an accident where there is no guilty party, such as a collision with an animal, the insurer will pay the compensation.

-An accidental occupant insurance pays fixed amounts in the event of death or permanent disability of the driver and/or passengers.
-The amounts are agreed in advance in the policy and there is no relation between the amount paid and the actual damage suffered.
-The cover applies when the passengers are in the car, but also, for example, when they are getting in and out of the car or carrying out emergency repairs en route.
-Material damage is not covered by the accident passenger insurance.
-For this you can take out a damage insurance for passengers.
+A accident passenger insurance pays fixed amounts in the event of death or permanent disability of the driver and/or passengers.
+The amounts are agreed in advance in the policy and there is no relationship between the amount paid out and the actual damage suffered.
+The coverage applies when the occupants are in the car, but also, for example, while getting in and out of the car or while making emergency repairs en route.
+Material damage is not covered by passenger accident insurance.
+For this you can take out passenger accident insurance.

 Is the benefit independent of fault?

-With the accident passenger insurance, it does not matter who is at fault for the accident.
-When one of the passengers dies or becomes permanently disabled, a payment is made.
-Especially when the other party can no longer be traced, this is desirable.
-If you have not taken out this cover and the other party is unknown, you will not receive any payment if the other party is at fault.
+With passenger accident insurance, it does not matter who is at fault for the accident.
+If one of the passengers dies or becomes permanently disabled, a payment is made.
+This is especially desirable when the other party cannot be traced.
+If you have not taken out this coverage and the other party is unknown, you will not receive any payment when the other party is at fault.

-If the driver is guilty of the accident, the passengers still have the possibility to hold the third party insurance of the vehicle liable and recover any damages from it.
-However, when the question of guilt is unclear, this can be a long process that can be avoided by taking out an accident passenger insurance.
+If the driver is at fault for the accident, the passengers still have the option of holding the vehicle's third-party insurance liable and recovering any damages from it.
+However, if the question of guilt is unclear, this can be a long process that can be avoided by taking out passenger accident insurance.

 Suppose you are involved in an accident as the driver of a car.